dwangust/dwangust.github.io/_pages/about.md

 Short bio
 ======
-I obtained my Ph.D. degree from The Hong Kong University of Science and Technology in 2020 under the supervision of Prof. Li Qiu.
-I am currently an Assistant Professor with the School of Robotics and Automation, Nanjing University.
-Prior to joining Nanjing University, I worked as a Postdoctoral Fellow at KTH Royal Institute of Technology with host supervisor Prof. Karl H. Johansson and The Hong Kong University of Science and Technology, respectively.
-From January 2018 to July 2018, I was a Visiting Scholar with the University of Illinois at Urbana-Champaign with host supervisor Prof. Tamer Başar.
+I obtained my Ph.D. degree from The Hong Kong University of Science and Technology in 2020 under the supervision of [Prof. Li Qiu](https://sse.cuhk.edu.cn/en/faculty/qiuli).
+I am currently an Assistant Professor with the [School of Robotics and Automation](https://ra.nju.edu.cn/), [Nanjing University](https://www.nju.edu.cn/).
+Prior to joining Nanjing University, I worked as a Postdoctoral Fellow at KTH Royal Institute of Technology with host supervisor [Prof. Karl H. Johansson](https://people.kth.se/~kallej/index.html) and The Hong Kong University of Science and Technology, respectively.
+From January 2018 to July 2018, I was a Visiting Scholar at the University of Illinois at Urbana-Champaign with host supervisor [Prof. Tamer Başar](https://tamerbasar.csl.illinois.edu/).

 You can find my full CV here. [[中文版]](../assets/CV_Chinese.pdf)